Skip to main content

 4. For text tasks: specify audience, tone, desired length, and what to avoid.

-Prompt quality directly affects limit usage.
-One well-crafted prompt instead of five bad ones is real savings without any tricks.
+Prompt quality directly affects limit consumption.
+One well-crafted request instead of five bad ones is real savings without any tricks.

-If a prompt yields a good result—save it.
+If a request gave a good result, save it.
 This not only saves time but also reduces limit consumption for recurring tasks.
 It's useful to keep a simple document or note with templates:

-• prompt for writing short posts in a neutral tone
+• prompt for writing a short post in a neutral tone

-When templates are available, you don't start from scratch each time.
+When you have templates, you don't start from scratch every time.
 This saves both time and limits.

 Step 5: Separate Work and Experimental Tasks